Hyperthyroidism, also known as hyperthyreosis manifests when the thyroid glands are producing excessive amount of thyroid hormone – thyroxine.

 Alcohol, caffeine and Nicotine are stimulants and can influence your mood, sleep and thyroid function.
 These addictions also interferes with thyroid functioning and medications.

-Simple omission of the above mentioned food items from the diet will not cure your condition.
+Writers Note: A simple addition/omission of the above mentioned food items from the diet will not cure your condition.
 Following these home remedies might help to manage the symptoms better.
+Please consult a related professional for your specific needs.